-Panel pages are created using information (data) linked to portrait photos.
-This data describes the people depicted in the portrait, and can be used to group and sort portraits into panel grids, and label the portraits with first & last names as well as other information.
+Portrait pages are created using information (data) linked to portrait photos.
+This data describes the people depicted in their portrait, and can be used to group and sort portraits into panel grids.
+Labels and page titles are auto-generated using the database information.

 |Portrait Photo||+ Data||= Portrait Panel page|